xoeye/typecats/README.md

    value of the proper type, but a non-empty value of that type - for instance, the empty string would never be a valid database ID.

+3. ### Wildcats - partial/gradual types via classes.

-3. Objects may subclass `dict` in order to transparently retain untyped key/value pairs for a roundtrip structure-unstructure.
+   Objects may subclass `dict` in order to transparently retain untyped key/value pairs for a roundtrip structure-unstructure.
 These are called `Wildcats`, since they allow a significant amount of extra functionality at the cost of